 Tangible Mental Health Benefits

 Physical activity promises mental health benefits, too.
-Elder care workers promote exercise because it staves off anxiety and depression, boosts mood and self-confidence, promotes restful sleep, and even decreases the chances of dementia and Alzheimer’s disease.
+When you get any form of aged care like in home dementia care or care home then the elder care workers promote exercise because it staves off anxiety and depression, boosts mood and self-confidence, promotes restful sleep, and even decreases the chances of dementia and Alzheimer’s disease.
 Exercise “can help brain functions as diverse as multitasking and creativity and can help prevent memory loss, cognitive decline, and dementia,” HelpGuide writes.

 Tips For Safe Senior Exercise

 - Build a support system.
 Friends and family, caregivers, and companions can all help aging Americans stick to their exercise routines.
+This can be incorporated within a hobby such as golf where websites like ffestinioggolf.org provide advice on mixing exercise with golfing.
 In fact, an important part of in-home care or elder care is encouraging and managing exercise.
 Caregivers will consider seniors’ ability, range of motion, and doctors’ and/or physical therapists’ instructions.
 Using that information, they will assist with medically approved exercise plans or promote appropriate exercises.